strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 #### `cacheMaxAge`:

 Number to set the cache-control header for uploaded files in seconds.
-This value is used by the default metadata function to set the `cacheControl` header as `public, max-age=${cacheMaxAge}`.
+This value is used by the default metadata function to set the `Cache-Control` header as `public, max-age=${cacheMaxAge}`.

 - Default value : `3600` (1 hour)
 - Optional